entropage/invoicer/docs/vulnerabilities/sensitive_leakage/README.md

    - Open your browser's developer tools (F12)
    - Go to the Network tab
    - Find the `/api/users` request
-   - Examine the response to see exposed sensitive data including password hashes
+   - Examine the response to see exposed sensitive data
+   - Copy the base64 encoded password
+   - Decode it using browser console: `atob('cGFzc3dvcmQy')`
+   - Use the decoded password to login as that user

 ## Security Impact

-1. Password Hash Exposure:
+1. Password Exposure:

-   - Leaked password hashes can be used in offline cracking attempts
+   - Passwords are stored using base64 encoding (not hashing)
-   - Common/weak passwords can be recovered despite hashing
+   - Base64 encoded passwords can be trivially decoded
+   - No need for password cracking - direct impersonation possible
    - Compromised accounts can be used to access private data

 2. User Enumeration: